-The nursing service will deliver aspects of your homecare service as specified by your HPN centre.
-Nursing visits are for patients and/or carers receiving training, or for patients unable to undertake the procedures to administer parenteral nutrition themselves.
+The nursing service will deliver aspects of your homecare specified by your HPN centre.
+Nursing visits are for patients and/or carers receiving training, or for patients unable to undertake the procedures themselves.
+There must be a clinical reason for nursing.